Izumi0XD/CYBER_SECURITY_NOTES/DAY_22/README.md

 #### • ***Environment*** :

    ⇨ The script is suitable for use in Kali Linux or WSL (Windows Subsystem for Linux).
 Keep the terminal running to monitor network traffic while the script is active.

+We can even further enhance the script even after that